-Fordham will utilize a telehealth program to prescreen and monitor staff, and students.
-Visitors, guests, or members of the Fordham community who are not able to utilize the pre-screening program will be required to have a temperature check prior to being given access to campus.
-Learn more about the screening program.
+Fordham will utilize a screening program called VitalCheck to screen and monitor staff, and students.
+Visitors, guests, or members of the Fordham community who are not able to utilize the screening program will be required to have a temperature check prior to being given access to campus.
+Learn more about the VitalCheck screening program.

 How will the University monitor the Fordham community for symptoms of COVID-19?

-Fordham will utilize a telehealth program to prescreen and monitor staff, students, and some visitors to campus.
-Visitors, guests, or members of the Fordham community who are not able to utilize the pre-screening program will be required to have a temperature check prior to being given access to campus.
-Learn more about the screening program.
+Fordham will utilize a screening program called VitalCheck to screen and monitor staff, students, and some visitors to campus.
+Visitors, guests, or members of the Fordham community who are not able to utilize the screening program will be required to have a temperature check prior to being given access to campus.
+Learn more about the VitalCheck screening program.

-Will independent contractors, such as bookstore and food services employees, also be screened before they return to campus?
+Will independent contractors, such as bookstore and food services employees, as well as other vendors that frequent campus also be screened before they arrive?

 What if someone on campus tests positive for COVID-19?